The Complete Guide to Bhimashankar Trek

 The trail to Gupt Bhimashankar begins to the right of the temple (SBI ATM).
-Take the walkway along the stream behind Bhimashankar temple.
-Within 100 metres, the trail enters a dense forest.
+Take the walkway along the stream behind the Bhimashankar temple.
+Within 100 meters, the trail enters a dense forest.
 There are arrows to show the way.

 After 1 km, the trail splits.
 One part goes across straight a stream and the other moves parallel to the stream.
 Both of these lead to Gupt Bhimashankar.
 The first one passes Sakshi Vinayak temple on the way.

 Meadows on the Ganesh Ghat route.
 PC: Apoorva Karlekar

 The descent route is the same as the ascent till the halfway mark, where the routes from Ganesh Ghat and Shidi Ghat meet.
 The junction where the route splits is well-marked.
 You pass some huts close to this junction.
 Take a trail to the left after crossing the huts.

 The trail leads through thick forests and meadows.
 You will see a Ganesh mandir around 20 minutes before completing the descent.
 A properly well-laid tar road begins as soon as you are at the base.

 Walk down this road for 500 meters till you reach the T-junction where you started from.
 Shared jeeps and autos are available here to take you to Karjat/Neral.

 This trek was researched and documented by Apoorva Karlekar & Sneha Rao in September 2017.